 “The combination of my skills, passions, and experiences, make me excited for the future of Christopher Spartz Basketball, Spartz Sportz and the athletes we’ll develop into young men and women who can excel both on and off the court.”

-Christopher and his incredible wife Samantha have a son Cade who would turn 1 year old on May 5th 2018 and daughter Brooklyn who was born in March 2018.
+Christopher and his beautiful wife Samantha have a son Cade who would turn 2 years old on May 5th 2019 and daughter Brooklyn who will be 1 in March 2019.

 'Surround yourself with people that have been where you want to be.' -Christopher Spartz